 What is a Clean Break Order?

-A clean break order is a type of financial order that specifies how your assets will be divided when you divorce and ensures that your respective claims against one another (as a result of your marriage) are dismissed.
+A clean break order, also known as a clean break financial order, specifies how your assets will be divided when you divorce and ensures that your respective claims against one another (as a result of your marriage) are dismissed.
 This will either be by agreement (called a ‘consent order’) or following financial remedy proceedings because there has been no agreement.

 In legal terms, having a clean break means ending the financial ties between you and your former spouse forever.
 There will be no spousal maintenance payments, lump sums or claims on each other’s pensions in the future—your financial connection will be completely severed.

 Many people are surprised to learn that a divorce alone does not cut these financial ties.
-There are extra steps to take to secure a clean break, and it is important to understand the legal options available before you decide if this is the right financial settlement for you.
+There are extra steps to take to secure a clean break order, and it is important to understand the legal options available before you decide if this is the right financial settlement for you.

 Without a clean break order, you both remain financially tied and either of you could claim against the other’s assets in the future.
 As unfair as it sounds, your ex could potentially claim a slice of an inheritance or lottery win that happens years after you separate without a clean break order.